Dark Spots on Hands: Complete Treatment Guide

 Age spots typically appear after age 40, but can start in the 30s with significant sun exposure history.

-People with lighter skin, outdoor occupations, or who historically skipped hand sunscreen see spots earlier.
+People with lighter skin, outdoor jobs, or who historically skipped hand sunscreen see spots earlier.

-Prevention starting in your 20s-30s is the most effective strategy—it's much easier than treatment.
+Prevention starting in your 20s-30s is the most effective approach — it is much easier than treatment.

 Are dark spots on hands dangerous?

-However, see a dermatologist immediately if any spot changes in size, shape, or color; has irregular borders; bleeds or crusts; or appears suddenly.
+However, see a dermatologist right away if any spot changes in size, shape, or color; has uneven borders; bleeds or crusts; or appears suddenly.

-These warning signs could indicate skin cancer requiring immediate evaluation.
-Annual skin checks are recommended, especially with significant sun exposure history.
+These warning signs could point to skin cancer requiring prompt evaluation.

 Research & References